bcmi/Image-Harmonization-Dataset-iHarmony4/DoveNet/README.md

 python test.py --dataset_root <path_to_iHarmony4_dataset> --name experiment_name_pretrain --model dovenet --dataset_mode iharmony4 --netG s2ad --is_train 0  --norm batch --no_flip --preprocess none --num_test 7404
 ```

+Note to specify `dataset_root` and `name` in the corresponding place.

 The expected quantitative results is as the following table.
-The expected results are slightly different from the results reported in our paper as we are releasing an overall better model.
+The expected results of our released model are slightly different from those reported in our paper as we are releasing an overall better model.

 |      | HCOCO | HAdobe5k | HFlickr | Hday2night | iHarmony4 |
 | :--: | :---: | :------: | :-----: | :--------: | :-------: |